Dr. Seuss was a genius in more ways than one.

 I cannot even imagine if this were my story.
 Reading has always been an integral part of my life.
 My parents instilled in me a love of reading that continues to this day.
 When I was younger, my dad would take me to the library every week.
 We would sit on overstuffed pillows and get lost in “story time.”
 Then we would check out a stack of books to enjoy at home.
 This tradition has continued even through my college summers.
 Every Saturday my dad and I would grab a coffee and head to the library.
 Although I’ve graduated from “story time,” I still read for pleasure at least a few minutes every day.
 There’s something comforting about getting lost in a good book.

-I saw an anonymous quote once that expresses a sentiment I couldn’t say better myself, “if you think reading is boring, you’re doing it wrong.”
+I saw an anonymous quote once that expresses a sentiment I couldn’t say better myself: “If you think reading is boring, you’re doing it wrong.”
 So to help you get it right and kickstart your love of reading, here’s a list of my top five favorite books.
-Plus, like I said before, it’s impossible to read a great book and not share it.
+Like I said before, it’s impossible to read a great book and not share it.

 - Harry Potter series by J.K.
 Rowling